 The Roman Wall of St Albans, which was built between AD 265 and 270 to defend the Roman city of Verulamium, can still be traced for most of its two-mile circuit.

-At its peak, the massive structure towered at a height of 5 meters and was topped by a walkway protected by a 1.8 meter parapet - giving some indication of the importance placed on what was then Roman Britain's third largest town.
+At its peak, the massive structure towered at a height of 5 metres and was topped by a walkway protected by a 1.8 metre parapet - giving some indication of the importance placed on what was then Roman Britain's third largest town.